alkem-io/alkemio/docs/contributing.md

 The [ZenHub board](https://app.zenhub.com/workspaces/cherrytwist-5ecb98b262ebd9f4aec4194c) spans all active repositories and brings all open issues into a joined up backlog.

-In addition there is a **Discord** for more in lace for quick conversations about CherryTwist, daily standups etc.the
+In addition there is a **Discord** for more in lace for quick conversations about Cherrytwist, daily standups etc.the

 If you are contributing to the project the default path is to fork and submit a pull request.